What Does Dominant Follicle Mean?

-A dominant follicle is a fluid-filled spheroidal structure in the ovary that grows big enough to release an egg or ovum around day 14 of a 28-day menstrual cycle or around a week prior to the midpoint of a cycle through the process of ovulation.
+A dominant follicle is a fluid-filled structure in the ovary that grows big enough to release a mature egg around day 14 of a 28-day menstrual cycle or around a week prior to the midpoint of a cycle through the process of ovulation.

 A dominant follicle is also called a Graafian follicle.

-During fertility treatments like In Vitro fertilization (IVF) or Intrauterine Insemination (IUI), ovarian stimulation helps more of the recruited follicles are allowed to mature by using high concentrations of FSH, as opposed to the natural development of a single dominant follicle during a normal menstrual cycle.
-This process is often referred to as superovulation.
-Development of a dominant follicle, however, is still possible and contributes to IVF failure.
-Aspiration of the dominant follicle in these instances can help achieve a viable pregnancy.
+During fertility treatments like In Vitro fertilization (IVF) or Intrauterine Insemination (IUI), ovarian stimulation helps more of the recruited follicles to mature by using high concentrations of FSH, as opposed to the natural development of a single dominant follicle during a typical menstrual cycle.